GMAFB – Give Me A Freakin’ Break (politely said) or Give Me A Fucking Break (usual meaning)

 Gee, My Ass Fall Beside

 In fact, this is all Online Jargon, also referred to as Text Message Shorthand, used in online chat, texting, email, instant messaging, blogs, or news postings.
-This sort of abbreviations is also called Chat Acronyms.
+This sort of abbreviation is also called Chat Acronyms.